harmin-parra/pytest-selenium-auto/docs/user_guide.rst

 File path of the Firefox driver to use.

-Takes precedence over the driver path mentioned in the JSON configuration file.
+Takes precedence over the driver path mentioned in the json/yaml configuration file.

 ----